Creators-of-Create/Create/wiki/Lua-Train-Station.md

 Checks whether a train is currently present at the station.

 **Returns**
-- Whether a train is present at the station.
+- `boolean` Whether a train is present at the station.

 **Throws**
 - If the station is not connected to a track.